Avengers: Endgame: Home media

 The film was released for digital download by Walt Disney Studios Home Entertainment on July 30, 2019, and on Ultra HD Blu-ray, Blu-ray, and DVD on August 13.
 Streaming became exclusive to Disney+ on November 12, 2019.
 The digital and Blu-ray releases include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 Despite being filmed with IMAX cameras and released in IMAX theaters in the 1.90:1 aspect ratio, the home-media release has the cropped 2.39:1 aspect-ratio version used for non-IMAX screenings.
-The IMAX Enhanced version of the film was made available on Disney+ on November 12, 2021, and it earned from DVD and Blu-ray sales in the US.
+The IMAX Enhanced version of the film was made available on Disney+ on November 12, 2021.
+The film earned from DVD and Blu-ray sales in the U.S.